 Whilst this an effective way of declaring a lack of support for bad practices, it can discourage a chance for learning and growth on the party that's been cancelled.
 If you've heard bad things about a company, see if they've done anything to remedy it or make their practices better.
 And for this one - follow the next point!

 Don't believe everything you're told.
 Question what they're saying.
 Check their evidence.
-Understand that brands do have motives for saying their environmentally friendly that has nothing to do with the planet and everything to do with the advancement of their profits.
+Understand that brands do have motives for saying they're environmentally friendly that has nothing to do with the planet and everything to do with the advancement of their profits.
 You need to do your homework to make sure they really are a sustainable brand.

 If a company is producing green products in a warehouse that doesn't treat its workers well, or is shipping them halfway across the world, use your own judgement to decide how much you want to buy into what they're doing.
 The less we support these companies, the less they thrive and the more (hopefully) we start to move to more sustainable business practice.
 The power really is in the hands of the consumers.

 Every product has some kind of environmental footprint.
 No piece of clothing is 100% sustainable.
 It can be eco-friendly, and ethically conscious, but at the end of the day every product that is produced has an impact on the environment.
 Even when brands do everything they can to minimise this, it's unavoidable.
 This is why buying second-hand is not only good value, but also often an environmentally responsible choice.
 The product has already been made and used, after all.